top of page

 Wild Thing

 Wild thing, you make my heart sing popularized by the English rock band the Troggs, was going through my head as I slurped the oysters from Mossel Bay.
 Eighteen in all, and I was in heaven.
 Nestled within the Mossel Bay Harbour, the Mossel Bay Oyster Bar offers an idyllic setting for basking in the afternoon sun while indulging in freshly shucked wild oysters.
-Truly, an afternoon not to forget, my first wild oyster.
+Truly, an afternoon I will never forget, my first wild oyster.

 Oysters are harvested with legal permits form the ocean ensuring that Cape Oysters supplies only the best fresh wild oysters.
 The Oysters harvested are from the specie called Streostrea Margaretacea – also known as Common Rock Oysters.
 Harvesting is done in sustainable and eco-friendly manor.
 Oysters can be distributed though out South Africa.
 All Oysters are live, none frozen and can live without water for up to 1 week in cold storage.